NaoY220/cse15l-lab-reports/labReport1.md

 1. Example of using the command with no arguments.
 ![Image](WithNoArgument.png)

-- The absolute path to the working directory was right before the command was run : '/Users/yoshidanao'
+- The absolute path to the working directory was right before the command was run : `/Users/yoshidanao`
-- When I enter 'cd' with no argument, it go back to the home environment, and  In my case, '~yoshidanao' represent the home environment(default working directory).
+- When I enter `cd` with no argument, it go back to the home environment, and  In my case, `~yoshidanao` represent the home environment(default working directory).
 When I type cd, the status is already in home environment, so for our eyes, it does not do anything.
-- When I enter 'ls', ls is list command, so it display what folders/documents the yoshidanao folder has.
+- When I enter `ls`, `ls` is `list command`, so it display what folders/documents the `yoshidanao` folder has.
 ![Image](UserYoshidanaoDocs.png)
 Note: when I buy my laptop, I set Japanese language, so you will see Japanese, but these are the same folders and documents as what I got by ls command.
 Also, we can see the absolute path at the bottom of picture.
-- When I enter 'cat', it does not do anything because I need to put documents which contains some texts to print out using cat.
+- When I enter `cat`, it does not do anything because I need to put documents which contains some texts to print out using `cat`.
+Although `cat` does nothing, I do not see any error message in terminal.
+If I enter some text after that, `cat` will display the string I entered.

 --------